josealvarez97/Distributed_Servers_System-Simulator/Sketch/SketchReadMe.md

 - int OperationsPerTick

 ### Methods
-- Work(): This methods does as many operations per tick as possible.
+- void Work(): This methods does as many operations per tick as possible.
+- bool AskAvailability(int processingSpaceNecessary, int ramSpaceNecessary): This function receives the parameters of a request and return if it is possible for the server to attend the request.

 ## LoadBalancer
 ### Atributtes